MarcusLG/TFlite-on-Python/README.md

 # TFlite-on-Python
-Running inference using .tflite and .lite model on Python, for model trouble-shooting before deployment to mobile platform.
+Running inference using TensorFlow Lite .tflite and .lite model on Python, for model trouble-shooting before deployment to mobile platform.

 ## Overview
 The programme creates a TFlite interpreter in the Python environment which supports inteferences to be run to test the accuracy of the